 An introduction to cultural history, the study of how people understand the world around them.
 Why do we ascribe value to certain objects, ideas, or practices?
 Discussions will center on the arts in Russia and the Soviet Union, where the arts are considered "important."
 Our seminar will explore the various political, social and economic structures supporting that belief.

 An in-depth exploration of Stalinism as a way of understanding Soviet political, social, and cultural structures, and as a way of understanding the shaping of the field of Soviet history.
 In other words, the course takes Stalin as not only one of the main agents of Soviet history, but also a structure: Stalin, Stalinism, and the Soviet are all inextricable.

+This course focuses on Stetson's Human Diversity Value.
 This seminar will be useful for those who seek to understand how to relate China to the wider world and how to better understand the diversity inherent in patterns of human migration.
 The course will explore such topics through case studies related to maritime China and the migration of ethnic Chinese worldwide after 1800.
 Readings and discussions will cover concepts and themes such as transnationalism, Chinese identity and Chinese trading networks.
 No prior knowledge of Chinese languages, culture, or history is required.
 Junior Seminar.

 HIST 349H.
 War and Diplomacy in Modern East Asia.
 1 Unit.

 This research seminar explores war and diplomacy in modern East Asian history.
 By analyzing primary and secondary sources, participants will gain insight into how wars and diplomatic arrangements from 1600 onwards have shaped present-day East Asia.
 Emphasis will be placed on China, Japan, and Korea, though case studies may vary at times.
 No prior knowledge of history is required.

 HIST 351B.
 The Art of Public Explanation.
 1 Unit.